You’ve been bitten by the bug. Ever since you started Brazilian Jiu Jitsu (BJJ), it’s all you think about.

 - The types of movements we teach can be very beneficial as part of a BJJ practice.

 - We’re pretty well-versed in BJJ ourselves.

 Jarlo, one of my co-founders, has been practicing BJJ since 2004, and is a 3-stripe purple belt under Burton Richardson.
-I’ve been practicing many different types of grappling arts for years (I hold a black belt in Judo, amongst other arts), but I got started with BJJ a couple of years ago, and am now a blue belt.
+I’ve been practicing many different types of grappling arts for years (I hold a black belt in Judo, amongst other arts), but I got started with BJJ a couple of years ago, and am now a purple belt.

 Many of our trainers have experience with BJJ, and even a bunch of our staff members practice BJJ–including Rachel (content manager), Jeff (trainer & client support), Chris (coach), Andy (video editor), and Stacey (admin).